dronekit/dronekit-android/doc/first_app.rst

-Let's some code in our app to connect to a drone.
+Let's add some code in our app to connect to a drone.

 First, declare that your MainActivity can act as an interface for DroneListener and implement some methods to listen for drone events.